module-federation/core/packages/enhanced/README.md

 # `@module-federation/enhanced`

-Provide enhanced features for module federation.
+This package provides enhanced features for module federation.

-It exports the following items:
+The following items are exported:

 * ModuleFederationPlugin
 * ContainerPlugin